 - Store in the fridge and allow to chill for at least 6 hours before serving.
 You can make this sauce up to 5 days in advance, to make your holiday meal a little easier!

-If you try this recipe, please leave a comment below letting me know how you like it.
-And if you make any modifications, I’d love to hear about those, too!
-We can all benefit from your experience.
+If you try this homemade cranberry sauce recipe, please leave a comment and star rating below letting me know how you like it.